machine/machine.specifications/README.markdown

 ##### Using InstallResharperRunner*.bat

-MSpec provides a batch file for each of the four versions of ReSharper it supports, 4.1, 4.5, 5.0, 5.1, 6.0 and 6.1.
+MSpec provides a batch file for each of the versions of ReSharper it supports, 4.1, 4.5, 5.0, 5.1, 6.0 and 6.1.

 ##### Preventing ReSharper from marking specifications as unused